bmuller/kademlia/README.markdown

-# Kademlia Distributed Hash Table in Python
+# Python Distributed Hash Table
 [![Build Status](https://secure.travis-ci.org/bmuller/kademlia.png?branch=master)](https://travis-ci.org/bmuller/kademlia)

 This library is an asynchronous Python implementation of the [Kademlia distributed hash table](http://en.wikipedia.org/wiki/Kademlia).
 It uses [Twisted]() to provide asynchronous communication.
 The nodes communicate using [RPC over UDP](https://github.com/bmuller/rpcudp) to communiate, meaning that it is capable of working behind a [NAT](http://en.wikipedia.org/wiki/NAT).

+This library aims to be as close to a reference implementation of the [Kademlia paper](http://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) as possible.

 ## Installation